Endpoint Vulnerability

 - Management: Shows the source of the device data and indicates how the device is being managed.
 This can be from a connector to an on-premise product, it can be natively from the Cloud, or both.

-- Ivanti Endpoint Manager: The device is being managed by Ivanti Endpoint Manager and the data is being pulled in via a connector.
+- Endpoint Manager: The device is being managed by Ivanti Endpoint Manager and the data is being pulled in via a connector.

-- Ivanti Desktop & Server Management: The device is being managed by Ivanti Desktop & Server Management and the data is being pulled in via a connector.
+- Security Controls: The device is being managed by Ivanti Security Controls and the data is being pulled in via a connector.

 - Last patch scan: The date the device was last scanned for missing patches.